JuliaParallel/Dagger.jl/docs/src/dtable.md

 # Distributed table

-The distributed table is an abstraction layer on top of `Dagger` that allows loading table-like structures into a distributed environment.
-The main idea is that a `Tables.jl` compatible source provided by the user gets partitioned into several parts and stored as `Chunks` (or `Thunks`).
-These can be then distributed across worker processes according to scheduler's logic.
+The `DTable`, or "distributed table", is an abstraction layer on top of Dagger that allows loading table-like structures into a distributed environment.
+The main idea is that a Tables.jl-compatible source provided by the user gets partitioned into several parts and stored as `Chunk`s.
+These can then be distributed across worker processes by the scheduler as operations are performed on the containing `DTable`.

-Operations performed on a `DTable` leverage the fact that the table is partitioned and will try to apply functions per-partition first and then merge the result if needed.
+Operations performed on a `DTable` leverage the fact that the table is partitioned, and will try to apply functions per-partition first, afterwards merging the results if needed.

 The distributed table is backed by Dagger's Eager API (`Dagger.@spawn` and `Dagger.spawn`).
-To provide a familiar usage pattern you can call `fetch` on a DTable instance even though it is not a `Dagger.EagerThunk` object.
+To provide a familiar usage pattern you can call `fetch` on a `DTable` instance, which returns an in-memory instance of the underlying table type (such as a `DataFrame`, `TypedTable`, etc).

-## Creating a DTable
+## Creating a `DTable`

 There are currently two ways of constructing a distributed table:

 ### Tables.jl source

-By providing a `Tables.jl` compatible source and the `chunksize`, which is the size of the partition measured in row count.
+Provide a `Tables.jl` compatible source, as well as a `chunksize`, which is the maximum number of rows of each partition:

 ```julia
 julia> using Dagger